Proj-Mer/Active-Directory-Home-lab/Setting_up/2_VirtualMachine/readme.md

   **Note:** You may notice that rebooting through the VM does not change anything.
 The solution to this is to **Shut Down** the VM and **Start** the **DC** again from the **Virtual Box.**
   <p align="center"> <img src="https://i.imgur.com/oMnV0WQ.png" width="45%" height="50%" /> <img src="https://i.imgur.com/9BoajV7.png" width="45%" height="50%" style="float:left"/></p>
+Right Click on Windows -> System -> Rename your PC to DomainController

 # IP addressing [setup.](https://i.imgur.com/HfjvWaX.jpg)
 - Setting up for **NIC Internal** for the **VMware Network**